thegamingden/the-ends-of-the-matrix/src/crunch/matrix_actions.md

 Characters are generally given an opportunity to spot things in the Matrix reactively without even spending actions.
 However, if a user is sufficiently sure that something is there, whether from simple paranoia or some other piece of information, then the user can spend a Simple Action to make an additional Matrix Perception Test (Intuition + Data Search).
 If the user already knows what is being looked for, a +2 dicepool modifier is gained.

+### Restore Icon

+Networks can be restored to a previous state in which they weren't damaged.
+To determine how long this takes make a Response + System (10, 1 turn) extended test.
+This test uses the total System rating rather than the current effective System Rating (which of course, is zero).
+Note that cascading viruses are the rule in 2071, so larger networks are not any harder to bring down than smaller networks.

 ## Fundamental Hacking Actions

 The matrix has certain structural weaknesses, which can be exploited by anyone with a basic knowledge of the underlying infrastructure, whether they have a special program or not.